 - Hip dysplasia.

-Neither of these diseases are life threatening, they can become quite expensive to treat particularly if they recurring.
+And while neither of these diseases is life-threatening, they can become quite expensive to treat, mainly if they recur.

 This is why…